simbeto/fetch-api-interceptor/README.md

 You may though combine code of multiple interceptors into one function and just add that one.

-There is an Example using all the features in the repo.
+There is an example using all the features in the repo.

 ## 📄 Installation